|Office of Administration|

 - Right to withdrawal consent - For all the processing operations that are based on your consent, you have the right to withdraw your consent at any time, and we will stop those processing operations as allowable by law.

-In addition to the rights provided by the GDPR, you may also have rights with respect to your Personal Information pursuant to U.S. federal law, state law, and/or SUNY ESC policy.
-These include, without limitation, policies pertaining to student education records and policies pertaining to certain health records that SUNY ESC maintains.
+In addition to the rights provided by the GDPR, you may also have rights with respect to your Personal Information pursuant to U.S. federal law, state law, and/or SUNY Empire policy.
+These include, without limitation, policies pertaining to student education records and policies pertaining to certain health records that SUNY Empire maintains.

 Please note that when you make requests based on these rights, if we are not certain of your identity, we may need to ask you for further personal information to be used only for the purposes of replying to your request.